 When speaking of the deceased, a Hebrew phrase is generally added: alav hashalom (may he rest in peace) or aleha hashalom (may she rest I peace).
 Zikhrono livvrakhah (for a male) and Zikhronah livrakhah (for a female) are also used, meaning “of blessed memory.”

 Cremation is prohibited by the Jewish Tradition.
-The Committee on Law and Standards of the Conservative Movement disapproves of a Rabbi officiating at a funeral service linked with creation.
+The Committee on Law and Standards of the Conservative Movement disapproves of a Rabbi officiating at a funeral service linked with cremation.

-Shloshim (“thirty”) ends on the morning of the thirtieth day after the funeral.
-The period from the end of shivah to the end of shloshim is one of transition from deep bereavement to resuming life’s normal routine.
+Sh’loshim (“thirty”) ends on the morning of the thirtieth day after the funeral.
+The period from the end of shivah to the end of sh’loshim is one of transition from deep bereavement to resuming life’s normal routine.
 A mourner during this period does not wear new clothes or cut the hair, does not participate in general festivities, and avoids public places of entertainment.
-A mourner does not attend parties celebrating a brit mila, pidyon haben, or a wedding, though he or she may attend the ceremonies.
+A mourner does not attend parties celebrating a brit milah, pidyon haben, or a wedding, though he or she may attend the ceremonies.

 Our tradition teaches that all Jews are to be buried in the same type of inexpensive garments, plain white linen or cotton shrouds (takhrikhim).
 This practice also emphasizes the fact that all people, rich and poor alike, are equal before God.
 The same principle is reflected in the requirement of a plain, wooden coffin.
 It is customary for a dead man to be buried in a tallit which he used during his life, after one of the fringes has been cut to make it ritually unfit.
 Objects of value for the living are not buried with the dead.

-There is a variety of practices concerning inscription, though the tendency emphasizes simplicity.
-The Hebrew and English names of the dead, dats of birth and death, and certain Hebrew letters are generally included.
+There are a variety of practices concerning inscription, though the tendency emphasizes simplicity.
+The Hebrew and English names of the dead, dates of birth and death, and certain Hebrew letters are generally included.
 These letters are the initials of the words in the phrase tehei nishmata/nishmatah tzereurah bitzror ha-yahim.
 “May his/her soul be bound up in the bond of life.”

 While the formal unveiling of a tombstone is of significance to the family and friends, Jewish tradition has not emphasized it as a basic ceremony.
 Care should be taken to avoid the extremes of either another funeral or a festive reunion, at the ceremony or at home.
 Often, a Rabbi or Cantor conducts a brief service at the gravesite.
 Families can offer their own service and recite appropriate prayers and psalms.